ericmichael/smashing_the_stack_notes_windows/README.md

 If you open you program in a debugger (OllyDbg), you can find the memory location where the `small` array begins in function `bad()`.
 You can customize the return address to execute code beginning at that memory location utilizing the trick above.

-Then, instead of inserting "aaaabcccc" you can insert the bytes that represent machine code instructions (encoded as a string).
+Then, instead of inserting "AAAABCCCC" you can insert the bytes that represent machine code instructions (encoded as a string).